-The sequence of Steps 2 to 7 is for reference only.
-You can re-arrange the steps at your convenience.
-For safety reasons, it is advisable to connect the robotic arm system to power supply as your last integration step.
+The sequence of Steps 2 to 5 is for reference only.
+You can re-arrange the steps at your convenience, but make sure to connect the power supply as your last integration step.

 Always use the original cables included in the supply package!